arnaudmaret/_arnaudmaret.github.io/README.md

 ## Short CV

 I obtained my bachelor at EPFL in Lausanne in 2016 and completed my master at ETH in Zürich in 2018.
-My master thesis, written under the supervision of Will Merry, was concerned with dynamics in low dimensions.
-Namely the quest of a frocing relation for existence of periodic orbits in surface homeomorphisms.
+My master thesis, written under the supervision of [Will Merry](https://www.merry.io/), was concerned with dynamics in low dimensions.
+Namely the quest of a forcing relation for existence of periodic orbits in surface homeomorphisms.
+The paper can be found [here](https://www.merry.io/student-theses/forcing-relations-for-periodic-orbits-of-surface-homeomorphisms).

 ## mathematical.olympiad.ch